homebrewing/tapline/apiblueprint.md

             + `minutes`
             + `display`

+    + approximate (optional, integer, `2`) ...
+Approximate the display duration to this many significant units.
+For example, `'2 days 1 hour 15 minutes'` approximated to `2` would be `'2 days 1 hour'`.

 ### Convert [POST]
 Utilities to convert one or more representations of durations.
+Converts between a number of minutes and a user-friendly string representation of a duration.

 + Request